amaninaas/Covid19_New_Cases_Prediction_Project/README.md

                 # To check NaNs value
                 df_train.isna().sum()

-                # From this train dataset there are 12 in cases_new and
-                # 342 NaNs in cluster_import,cluster_religious,cluster_community,
-                # cluster_highRisk,cluster_education,cluster_detentionCentre,
-                # and cluster_workplace.
-                # This is because there are not yet this clusters in the begining of Covid-19.
+        - <p align="justify"> From this train dataset there are 12 in cases_new and 342 NaNs in cluster_import,cluster_religious,cluster_community, cluster_highRisk,cluster_education,cluster_detentionCentre, and cluster_workplace.
+This is because there are not yet this clusters in the begining of Covid-19.</p>

       - Test dataset